awsdocs/aws-freertos-docs/doc_source/qualificationguide/freertos-qualification.md

    For more information about running the qualification check script, see [Amazon FreeRTOS Qualification Check Script](afq-script.md)\.

-1. Submit your qualification items using the [Device Listing Portal](https://partnercentral.awspartner.com/DeviceListPage)\.
+1. Submit your qualified board for listing in the AWS Partner Device Catalog through the [Device Listing Portal](https://partnercentral.awspartner.com/DeviceListPage) on APN Partner Central\.
+All submissions require an AWS IoT Device Tester test result file that indicates that you passed all mandatory test cases\.
+You must be a registered APN Partner to submit your board for listing\.

 You can use the [Amazon FreeRTOS Qualification Checklist](afq-checklist.md) to keep track of the list of required steps for qualification\.